-$Limited\,Access\,to\,Data\,and\,Disclosure\,for\,Royalty\,/\,Stream\,Portfolio$
+Limited Access to Data and Disclosure for Royalty / Stream Portfolio

 The Corporation neither serves as the mine property owner or operator for the properties underlying its royalty portfolio, and the Corporation has no input into how the operations are conducted.
-Consequently, the Corporation has varying access to data on the operations or to the actual properties themselves.
-This could affect its ability to assess the value of the royalty interest or enhance the royalty's performance.
+Consequently, the Corporation has varying access to data on the operations or to the actual properties themselves, including varying timing of reporting from operators.
+This could affect its ability to assess the value of the royalty interest or enhance the royalty's performance, or to estimate royalty revenue as data might not be received from the operator in a timely fashion.
 This could also result in delays in cash flow from that anticipated by the Corporation based on the stage of development of the applicable properties underlying its royalty portfolio.
 The Corporation's royalty payments may be calculated by the royalty payors in a manner different from the Corporation's projections and the Corporation may or may not have rights of audit with respect to such royalty interests.
 In addition, some royalties may be subject to confidentiality arrangements that govern the disclosure of information with regard to royalties and as a result the Corporation may not be in a position to publicly disclose non-public information with respect to certain royalties.
 The limited access to data and disclosure regarding the operations of the properties in which the Corporation has an interest may restrict the Corporation's ability to assess the value or enhance its performance, which may result in a material and adverse effect on the Corporation's profitability, results of operation and financial condition.
 The Corporation mitigates this risk by building relationships with various operators and counterparties to encourage information sharing.